Westminster Bicycle Collective

 Restricted-Access Bicycle Cage

-Located on the main level of the Northwest Parking Structure, the bicycle cage has parking for over 50 bikes.
+Located on the main level of the Northwest Parking Structure, the bicycle cage has parking space for over 50 bikes.
 You must be a Westminster student, faculty, or staff to receive access to the cage.
 You will need your bike's make, model, and serial number or SL County registration number to complete the access request form below.

-After completing the online form below, your Westminster ID card will be activated with in two business days.
+After completing the online form below, your Westminster ID card will be activated within two business days.
 Tap your card on the bottom of the card reader/punch code box on the door to the cage.
 Once you have access, please be courteous to other cage users and remember the following:

 - Lock your bike securely to the racks inside the cage.
 While the cage is designed to increase security, it does not guarantee against theft.